In the past I would often get asked if it was possible to live in Bangkok on a 30,000 baht salary?

 It's at the weekend where the teacher will likely gravitate towards the fast food joints (McDonalds, KFC, etc) or go in search of Western restaurants or better alternatives to the weekday school lunches and footpath offerings.
 And why shouldn't you treat yourself at weekends?
 If you can't afford to have a burger and fries whenever you fancy, what's the point in being here?

-Let's call it 100 baht a day for food from Monday to Friday and 1,000 baht for the weekend.
-That doesn't sound like an awful lot to me but still amounts to 2,500-3,000 baht.
+Let's call it 200 baht a day for food from Monday to Friday (even the cost of street-food has gone up in recent years) and 1,000 baht for the weekend.
+That doesn't sound like an awful lot to me but still amounts to 6,000 a month.

 Getting to work